Signs of Poor Digestion (+ What You Can Do About It)

 - Gentian root, dandelion extract, and fennel powder, all included in the product, are also established, powerful digestive aids.

 If the food you are eating seems to weigh you down more than it lifts you up, or if you struggle with any one of the aforementioned symptoms or conditions, you are not alone, but you can have relief.
-Give it a try and see how you feel!
+This month, Key Digestive Enzymes are 15% off, so give it a try and see how you feel!

 1) Myers, A. The Autoimmune Protocol.
 New York, NY: HarperCollins Publisher; 2015.